Invariant measures of Mass Migration Processes: Examples

-In this example, we chose $\pi$ such that the process with $b>2$ exhibits condensation in the first set-up (see Section \ref{s-discussion}) whereas the process with $b>1$ exhibits condensation in the second set-up (i.e. on a fixed finite volume), which follows from results in \cite{FeLaSi,GSS}. \end{itemize}
+In this example, we chose $\pi$ such that the process with $b>2$ exhibits condensation in the first set-up whereas the process with $b>1$ exhibits condensation in the second set-up (that is, on a fixed finite volume), which follows from results in \cite{FeLaSi,GSS} (see Section \ref{s-discussion}).
+We proved coexistence of attractiveness and condensation in the second set-up for $b=3/2$ (cf. Proposition \ref{prop:attra+cond}). \end{itemize}